Mental Health Act (Ontario)

 The Mental Health Act (Loi sur la santé mentale) is an Ontario law that regulates the administration of mental health care in the province.
 The main purpose of the legislation is to regulate the involuntary admission of people into a psychiatric hospital.
 Since the changes brought about in 2000 under Bill 68 (often referred to as Brian's Law, named after Brian Smith who was shot dead in 1995 by a person suffering from paranoid schizophrenia), the Act allows for a community treatment order by the attending physician.
 This order is intended to provide comprehensive treatment outside of a psychiatric facility.
+Community Treatment Orders allow complete freedom to carry on with work or school, while living in any neighbourhood, and taking medicine on a regular basis.
+Support is offered by health professionals called Assertive Community Treatment teams to avoid serious relapse which may require hospitalization.
+Ontario has over 70 locations for ACT teams.

 Assessment orders Form 1

 The following are three common ways that a person may be involuntarily admitted to a psychiatric facility (unit) in Ontario for a 72-hour observation period:

 Police brings person to physician

 When a person is acting in a disorderly manner, the Act allows the police to take someone already in custody to a designated psychiatric facility for examination by a physician if they believe that the person is an immediate danger to themself, an immediate danger to others, or not able to care for themselves to an extent that physical impairment will result.
 The officer must believe, implicitly, that the immediate nature of the threat precludes the use of section 16 (Bringing Information before a justice of the peace).